RosettaCommons/demos/public/drrafter/README.md

 1. Make sure that you have python (v2.7) installed.
 2. Install Rosetta RNA tools.
 See instructions and documentation [here](https://www.rosettacommons.org/docs/latest/application_documentation/rna/RNA-tools).
 3. Add the path to the DRRAFTER script to your $PATH (alternatively, you can type the full path to the DRRAFTER.py script each time that you use it).
+It is found in `main/source/src/apps/public/DRRAFTER/` in your Rosetta directory.
 An example for bash:
 ```
 PATH=$PATH:YOUR_ROSETTA_PATH/main/source/src/apps/public/DRRAFTER/
 ```